-Unit 4: Child Studies: Imaged Memories, Statements and Recognitions
+Unit 4: Child Studies: Episodic Memories, Statements and Recognitions

 Reading 4.1: The Case of Nazih Al-Danaf.
 Erlendur Haraldsson and Majd Abu-Izzeddin describe how a Lebanese Druze child's statements and recognitions led to his being identified as the reincarnation of a specific deceased person.